FanGShiYuu/CoReVLA/checkpoint/README.md

 # 20250712-all

-This model is a fine-tuned version of [/share/home/u22537/data/FSY/LLaMA-Factory/models/qwen2.5/Qwen/Qwen2.5-VL-7B-Instruct](https://huggingface.co//share/home/u22537/data/FSY/LLaMA-Factory/models/qwen2.5/Qwen/Qwen2.5-VL-7B-Instruct) on the HAD_train, the BDD_train and the lingoqa_action datasets.
+This model is a fine-tuned version of[Qwen2.5-VL-7B-Instruct on the HAD_train, the BDD_train and the lingoqa_action datasets.

 ## Model description